Best Cambodia travel tips and advice

 What not to do in Cambodia

-- Do not wander off a path or the road when walking or cycling.
+- Do not wander off a path or road when walking or cycling.

 - Never travel without travel insurance that provides coverage for whatever may happen.